dotnet/docs/docs/core/tools/project-json.md

 ## language
 Type: String

-The (human) language of the project, corresponds to the "neutral-language" compiler argument.
+The (human) language of the project.
+Corresponds to the "neutral-language" compiler argument.

 For example: